What is life insurance and why do you really need it?

 Securing and comparing life insurance quotes

-Once you have an idea of which type of coverage may work best for you, the next step will be to determine how much coverage (death benefit) you need.
-Then you can get some quotes to see how much that coverage might cost.
+Once you have an idea of which type of coverage may work best for you, the next step is to determine how much coverage (death benefit) you need.
+Then you can get quotes to see how much that coverage might cost.

 In simple terms, you want a death benefit that's large enough to provide financial protection by paying for the bills and expenses you won't be able to help with if you're gone.
 If you're the primary earner, that includes things like rent or a mortgage, credit card debt, college tuition, and health insurance.
-Even if you're a part-time worker or stay-at-home parent, you should have enough insurance to pay for childcare expenses and funeral costs.
-Basically, you need enough to cover all the extra costs your dependents would have in your absence, especially while your children are still at home.
-In general, the more dependents you have and the younger they are, the more coverage you need.
+Even if you're a part-time worker or stay-at-home parent, you should consider enough insurance to pay for childcare expenses and funeral costs.
+Basically, you need enough to cover all the extra costs your dependents may have in your absence, especially while your children are still at home.
+Typically, the more dependents you have and the younger they are, the more coverage you need.

-2. Consider multiplying your income by 10 – and add college for each child
+2. Multiplying your income by 10 – and adding college for each child

 This approach is a bit simpler: Just multiply your current salary by 10, then add enough to cover college tuition expenses.
 How much should you add for each child?
 College isn’t cheap: you should account for somewhere between $100,000 and $150,000 per child.
 If you split the difference – and have two kids – that’s an extra $250,000.